 certainly is better than a dirty needle.

-I do not think there is a question about
+I dont think there is a question about

 that.
 But I do believe that there is a